Cisterns, WAPA, and Water in the USVI: What Every Homeowner and Builder Needs to Know

 Water supply in the USVI operates nothing like the mainland.
 Every residential property relies on a three-part system: WAPA (the Water and Power Authority) for municipal supply where available, a cistern for on-site storage, and rainwater harvesting to keep that cistern full.

-Under the 2019 USVI Code (Title 29, § 308), a cistern is mandatory for all new residential construction, with a minimum capacity of 1 gallon per square foot of roof area and no less than 2,000 gallons.
+Under the 2019 USVI Code (Title 29, § 308), a cistern is mandatory for all new residential construction.
+The minimum capacity is 10 gallons per square foot of roof area for single-story structures, and 15 gallons per square foot for buildings of two or more stories, with an absolute floor of 2,000 gallons for any residential structure.
 Rainwater collection is not a sustainability feature — it is standard practice and the law.
-If you are planning a build or renovation in the Virgin Islands without a clear water strategy, you are already behind.

 How Does Water Supply Work in the USVI?